Pages

 Here are a few paths:

-Path 1.
-Since corporations influence and control the means of providing products and services, they gain control the government to an even greater extent (see the documentary movie: Inside Job).
-The corporations, with control of the media, generate the issues that come before us, the candidates on the ballots, and the "way to vote".
 With further consolidation of the producing and financial corporations, the government is/will be "of the corporation, by the corporation and for the corporation".
-The masses still have the vote, but the candidates and issues will be pre-selected and promoted.
-Enough wealth trickles down in the corporate hierarchys of the corporations to keep the masses from revolting.
-The many become (are?) governed by a few wealthy and powerful people (aka corporations).
-Consolidations of corporations continues and they eventually control all countries, and are essentially nameless.
+The masses will have a vote, but the candidates and issues will be pre-selected and promoted.
+Enough wealth trickles down in the corporate hierarchies of the corporations to keep the masses from revolting.
+The many become (are?) governed by a few immensely wealthy and powerful people.
+Consolidations of corporations continues and their boards eventually control countries, but are essentially nameless.
 Multinational corporations influence and eventually rule with a "world government".
 Possible solution: increased corporate taxes, but very unlikely if the corporations control the media/propaganda and thus the voting processes and the laws.

 Path 4: War has been a typical and historical path for uniting the masses.
-Nationalism and ego is tweaked by propaganda, and become the driver as fear also fosters militarism.
+Nationalism and ego are tweaked by propaganda, and become the driver as fear fosters militarism.
 "Defense" is used for offense (humanitarian purposes).
 Conflicts are manufactured.
 The people unite to fight a common enemy.
 The victor gets the ravaged spoils, and the obligation to restore the "enemy".
 Repeat the loop.

 Wednesday, October 26, 2011